Repairs to the Wareham spillway

 What's happening?

 We conduct regular dam safety inspections.
-After one of these inspections, we noticed there was damage to the concrete on the base of the spillway.
-We made temporary repairs to the structure in 2021 and 2022, but recent inspections have found that additional, permanent repairs are urgently needed.
+After one of these inspections, we noticed there was damage to the concrete on the base of the spillway after high water levels in 2020.
+We made temporary repairs to the structure in 2021 and 2022 but, in December 2023, an engineering assessment found that the spillway had deteriorated beyond the point of repair.
+We immediately started planning and design work for the new spillway, and have applied for an emergency amendment to our water licence so that we can start construction.

 What's the plan going forward?